 As of 2018, Restored Church of God was said to have approximately 1,000 members.
 He has had substantial losses of members and ministers in the last few years.

-He publishes and offers free The Real Truth, a magazine that looks like a clone of The Plain Truth, and Ambassador Youth, a magazine geared to the youth.
-He offers The Bible Introduction Course, 30 lessons patterned after Herbert Armstrong’s free Ambassador Bible Correspondence Course.
-His audio program on TV is The World to Come.
+He publishes The Real Truth, a magazine that looks like a clone of the Plain Truth, and Ambassador Youth, a magazine geared to the youth.
+The Pillar is the bimonthly publication sent to members of the RCG.
+He offers The Bible Introduction Course; 30 lessons patterned after Herbert Armstrong’s free Ambassador Bible Correspondence Course.1 He produces a massive number of videos from his weekly TV program The World to Come.
 The name of his college is Ambassador Center (AC) which was founded in 2008.
+(The initials “AC” correspond to Herbert Armstrong’s Ambassador College.)

-Pack is reported to still be very harsh and controlling, plus others have testified that he has been caught in lies.2
+Pack is reported to still be very harsh and controlling, plus others have testified that he has been caught in lies.

-David Pack believes that Herbert W. Armstrong (who gave hundreds of false prophecies) was the “end-time Elijah.”
+David Pack used to claim that Herbert W. Armstrong (who gave hundreds of false prophecies) was the “end-time Elijah.”
+Since 2015 he has declared himself to be Elijah.
+(Read: February 2, 2015 letter.)
 He teaches the doctrines of Herbert Armstrong and believes RCG is “the only true extension of Mr. Armstrong’s ministry–the Church in which Christ is now working.”
-RCG claims to trace its roots “directly to the first century church.3 He has rewritten all of the major booklets of Herbert Armstrong, and his literature for children is patterned after the same; i. e., The Story of the Bible and Children’s Bible Lessons.
+RCG claims to trace its roots “directly to the first century church.3 He has rewritten all of the major booklets of Herbert Armstrong, and his literature for children is patterned after the same; i.e., The Story of the Bible and Children’s Bible Lessons.
 These “lessons” have their focus in the Old Testament and emphasize the Ten Commandments (“God’s Law”).
 Stories about Jesus, especially as personal Savior, aren’t included.
 In fact, the New Testament isn’t even covered.

 4 l/2 Hour Long Sermon

-Pack’s sermon, dated February 26, 2005, “21st Century Apostle” can be listened to on Restored Church of God’s website.
-(See Note below) So important was this message, that Pack hoped the members wouldn’t mind the 4-1/2 hours that he was going to use to deliver this special sermon.
+Pack’s sermon, dated February 26, 2005, “21st Century Apostle” was formerly able to be listened to on Restored Church of God’s website but they have since removed it.
+So important was this message, that Pack hoped the members wouldn’t mind the 4-1/2 hours that he was going to use to deliver this special sermon.
 He states that “extraordinary circumstances” justified its length.
 It’s in two parts, needless to say, and is filled with mind control tactics.
 He says what he’s doing, “Is not without Biblical precedence” and gives the example of the Apostle Paul (Acts 20) teaching all night until Eutychus fell from the balcony and died.
 Paul healed him and continued to preach and “nobody stopped listening.”
 Pack states that the people who listened to Paul preach all night were “willing to go that long.”
 One can’t imagine elderly members, members with children, or people with medical conditions, sitting through this.
 Pack said he spent over 60-70 hours and parts of three months composing this sermon.
 He claims that the message designed to benefit those “outside of the Restored Church of God” as well as those “inside.”

 He sets up his members to accept his claims by asking them: